Experiential learning resources for the innovative educator

 6. Winter Shelter

->

-> This is another challenge that can be done across age groups and skills levels.
+This is another winter STEM activity that can be done across age groups and skills levels.
 I did this challenge with my toddler!
 The challenge is to build a shelter that can withstand cold temperatures using any materials that you have on hand (tin foil, styrofoam, play dough, clay, egg cartons, cardboard, etc. - one of my high school students even used snow).
 The goal is to build the warmest shelter.

->

-> Have learners build their shelters, place a chunk of banana in their shelters, put their shelters in a freezer or outside if it's cold enough, and let them sit there for at least one hour.
+Have learners build their shelters, place a chunk of banana in their shelters, put their shelters in a freezer or outside if it's cold enough, and let them sit there for at least one hour.
 Take the shelters out of the cold and check the banana's temperature in each shelter using a candy thermometer.

->

-> This is a fun way to play around with the concept of heat transfer.
+This is a fun way to play around with the concept of heat transfer.
 Older students could do this exact same experiment, and mine have.
-They could also design and conduct their own open-inquiry investigations around this same idea.
+They could also design and conduct their own experimental inquiry investigations around this same idea.
 Head back up for the link to my inquiry tool kit.

->

-> 7. Ski Lift
+7. Ski Lift

 This winter STEM activity involves getting a skier (a LEGO figure is one option) to the top of a ski hill (actual snow hill or ramp of any kind) using a simple machine or a combination of simple machines.
 In other words, students cannot move the skier to the top of the hill with their hands.